cert-manager/cert-manager/docs/tutorials/quick-start/index.rst

     The secret that is used in the ingress should match the secret defined in the certificate.
     There isn't any explicit checking, so a typo will resut in the nginx-ingress-controller falling back to its self-signed certificate.
+In our example, we are using annotations on the ingress (and ingress-shim) which will create the correct secrets on your behalf.

 Edit the ingress add the annotations that were commented out in our earlier
 example:

 .. literalinclude:: example/ingress-tls.yaml
    :language: yaml
+   :emphasize-lines: 6-8

 and apply it: